did-app/www/_articles/building-the-best-one-click-sign-in.md

 This server to server communication is at the mercy of the network connection between the device, the website and the social network.

-In terms of security, our OCSI works using cryptography.
+DID.app's One Click Sign In works using cryptography.
 A key pair generated and stored by the device are challenged by DID.app to prove identity.
-The user actually has to have access to the physical device for OCSI to work.
+The user actually has to have access to the physical device for One Click Sign In to work.
 Users can set up multiple devices if they regularly use more than one device.
 This greatly reduces the threat of account theft because hacking is only economical on scale and without actually having to steal a person's handbag.

 Devices today are locked with passcodes and biometrics.
 As parents will likely attest, devices rarely depart from their owners and if a device is lost or stolen, the device’s keys can be revoked easily and remotely.